 These types of ads appear on high-traffic websites such as blogs, news sites, or social media platforms.
 They can be text, video, or static images.
 Targeting options vary across platforms, but it’s common that advertisers are able to request placements on pages that are relevant to their desired audience.

-Display ads are also comparatively cheap – the average cost-per-click is about $0.58, versus paid search ads, which range from $0.18 to $5.88 per click on average.
+Display ads are also comparatively cheap – the average cost-per-click is about $0.63, versus paid search ads, which range from$1.16 to $6.75 per click on average.

-Video ads share the majority of their parameters with display ads; they are low cost to serve (each view costs tenths of a cent), they can show up on a larger cross section of the Internet, but interactions tend to be low-value because the majority of viewers have not yet decided to make a purchase.
+Video ads share the majority of their parameters with display ads; they are low cost to serve, they can show up on a larger cross section of the internet, but interactions tend to be low-value because the majority of viewers have not yet decided to make a purchase.
 The main reason to use video advertising rather than a broader-circulating display ad is if your brand has a story to tell that lends itself to video, as well as the capacity for video production and editing.
 However, modern smartphone technology ensures that nearly everyone has the ability to produce high-quality video.

-The three ad types listed above come in another flavor: remarketing, or retargeting.
+The digital ad types listed above come in another flavor: remarketing, or retargeting.
 This technique isolates a subset of users, either by collecting data from them on your website, or by accessing a list of contacts already prepared by your team, and targets them, specifically.
 For example, while shopping online, you click on a product, but do nothing more.
 Later that day, you see a picture of that product in the sidebar of your favorite social media network.
-How did they know???

 While remarketing may not be appropriate for every company (for example, it can be a big turn-off to some customers), it can generate more clicks and more goal completions than other forms of digital advertising because these ads reach people who have already shown interest in your product or service by visiting your website at least once.

 Paid search remarketing is the same format as a paid search ad, but shown only to users who are recognized.
 This means that the ad content can be more specific – like picking up a conversation later in the day.